 Come, sit ye round the glow of yon magic computer box and hear the tale of The Bring Your Own Big Wheel (BYOBW) race!
-It is a glorious tale, fraught with herosim, cynicism, and stoicism!!!
+It is a glorious tale, fraught with heroism, cynicism, and stoicism!!!

 The race was conceived in the mind of a mad man named Jon Brumit.
 As legend has it, in 2000 Jon happened across a big wheel.
 He wondered what he should do with it and much like the apple that fell on Newton’s head, Jon had the vision of riding his newly found plastic toy down Lombard Street.

-On that day in 2000 Jon was the only brave sole to embark down the hill.
+On that day in 2000 Jon was the only brave soul to embark down the hill.
 Under the watchful gave of thirteen spectators, he’d wait for the street car to pause at the top, clearing Lombard Street below so that he could ride freely without being run over.

 So what was Jon to do?
 The race was in peril!
 Jon himself was moving out of town and if Lombard was not available, what street could possibly be used?!?!?

-Verily, it was true!
-BYOBW has lived at Vermont street since 2008 and is still continuing strong!
-Thanks for the kindness, patience, and understanding of Vermont Street residents and the many departments of City of San Francisco (ISCOTT, Parks and Rec, the Hunter Point Police Department) we have been able to keep this race going for so long.
+So the tradition continued.
+BYOBW has happened on Vermont street since 2008 and is still going strong!
+Thanks to the kindness, patience, and understanding of Vermont Street and Potrero Hill residents and the various departments of the City of San Francisco (SFMTA – ISCOTT, Park and Rec, SFPD) we have been able to keep this race going for so long.